rarkhipov/gamma-mcp-server/README.md

     git clone git@github.com:gamma-app/gamma-mcp-server.git
     cd gamma-mcp-server
     ```

-    If you only have the `src/index.ts` file, create a new project directory:

-    ```bash
-    mkdir gamma-mcp-server
-    cd gamma-mcp-server
-    mkdir src
-    # Place the index.ts file into the src directory
-    # Create a package.json file (see step 2)
-    ```

 2.  **Initialize Your Node.js Project (if not cloned):**
     If you created a new directory, initialize a `package.json` file: